A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Introduction

-Biological insights can inspire new algorithms~\cite{msb}, like work of Yehuda et al. on borrowing ideas from biology to solve the maximal independent set problem~\cite{mis}.
-We think they can also inspire connections between dynamic system control and machine learning algorithms.
-First, a biologically inspired learning algorithm can be converted into a dynamical process, which suits for real-time control requirements.
-Second, biological processes handle well with failures and dangers which is similar with the robustness and stability requirements for learning algorithms and dynamic control.
-Third, biological processes are mostly distributed systems, which may inspire local decision making strategies to control swarms of dynamic systems.
-In this case bridging dynamic system control with machine learning through biology inspired algorithms is promising.
+Computer science has long benefited from nature-inspired theories.
+Similar requirements and mechanisms may be shared by computational science and biology, providing a basis for developing various joint applications related e.g. to coordination, network analysis, tracking, or vision.
+Biological insights can inspire new algorithms~\cite{msb}, as in the work of Yehuda et al. on borrowing ideas from biology to solve the maximal independent set problem~\cite{mis}.
+We believe they can also help establish connections between dynamic system control and machine learning algorithms for several reasons.
+First, a biologically inspired algorithm can be designed as a dynamical process, which suits real-time control systems.
+Second, biological processes perform robustly in an environment full of disturbances, satisfying the robustness and stability requirements for learning algorithms and dynamic control.
+Third, swarms of dynamic systems are usually controlled by global decisions.
+Applying biological processes to the system, which are usually distributed environment such as molecules, cells, or organisms, opens the possibility of local decision making.
+Therefore, bridging dynamic system control with machine learning through biology inspired algorithms is promising.

 In this paper, we develop a clustering algorithm inspired by quorum sensing and colony competition.
-It is not only able to perform clustering on benchmark datasets, but also easy to be integrated with dynamic systems and control strategies.
-With further extensions made possible through this integration, control theory would be more intelligent and flexible.
-For the following parts of the paper, we describe details of our algorithm in the second section.
-Then, we test our clustering algorithm with several experiments.
-Lastly, we discuss about the results shown in the previous sections, and discuss about future works and extensions.
+It performs well on clustering benchmark datasets.
+The unique contribution of the algorithm is its smooth integration with dynamic systems and control strategies.
+With further extensions, control theory may be more intelligent and flexible.
+In the rest of the paper, we describe our algorithm in section 2.
+Experiment results are presented in section 3.
+Lastly, we discuss potential future works and areas of extensions.